For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 SNAP (Supplemental Nutrition Assistance Program) - See if you are eligible and how to apply.

-To comply with the NY State Governor’s Executive Order issued to reduce the spread of COVID-19 (Coronavirus), passengers are advised that public transportation should be used only for necessary travel.
 If you must use public transportation, remember to wear a face covering and try to keep a distance of 6 feet from others.

 Transportation schedule and procedural changes for TOR, ferry, Metro-North, Harlem, New Haven lines, Rockland Coaches, BEE-LINE, Clarkstown Mini-Trans, Monsey Trails, Shortline, Hudson Link, NJ Transit (Pascack Valley & Port Jervis) can be found on the Rockland County Public Transportation Page.